ARM-software/acle/cmse/cmse.md

 ### Information leakage

-Information leakage from the secure state to the non-secure state may occur through parts of the system that are not banked between the security states.
+Information leakage from the secure state to the non-secure state might occur through parts of the system that are not banked between the security states.
 The unbanked registers that are accessible by software are: